What We OFFER oUR RESIDENTIAL STUDY PROGRAM PARTICIPANTS

 Affordable Fully Furnished Apartments.

-When you arrive, you will find everything is provided — furnishings, linens, cooking utilities, and other household supplies.
-Apartments vary in size from efficiencies to three bedrooms.
-Telephone and television service is available at your expense.
+When you arrive, you will find everything is provided — furnishings, linens, cooking utilities, other household supplies, and free internet access.
+Apartments vary in size from one to three bedrooms.
+Telephone and television service is available at your own expense.
 Pets are not permitted.

-OMSC is an international, ecumenical, and evangelical community of missionaries, church leaders, scholars, and their families.
-Our common life is guided by our unity in Jesus Christ and fellowship in the work of his kingdom.
-Worship, Bible study, prayer, research, and recreation make OMSC a special experience in Christian community that is spiritually, intellectually, and vocationally enriching.
+OMSC is an international and ecumenical community.
+Our common life is guided by our unity in Jesus Christ and fellowship in the work of God’s mission.
+Study, worship, fellowship, and recreation make OMSC a special experience in international Christian community that is intellectually, spiritually, and vocationally enriching.

 When you apply for residence you will receive the most recent listing of monthly housing assessments.
 You may use the housing assessment rates as a guide for preparing your housing budget.